The-AI-Garage/IDP/README.md

 # IDP
 Intelligent document processing with AWS.

-The architecture used is show below.
+The architecture used is shown below (*** this architecture is for demostration purpose lambda functions are named different on the lambdaFunctions directory ***).

 ![AWSarchitecture](diagram.drawio.png)